For many households, the cost of living crisis has really begun to bite – with energy prices soaring and the cost of food steadily rising.

 Improved ‘wraparound’ support

-A key priority for us at Bonny Downs recently has been to further build our ‘wraparound’ support services.
+A key priority for us at Bonny Downs has been to further build our ‘wraparound’ support services.
 These are designed to empower people to tackle the underlying causes of their current crisis – helping them to move into a more sustainable position for the longer-term.

 We’ve also been working to connect up our services even better.
 For example, for several years our debt advice centre has offered appointments to our food bank guests and last year the team provided 278 hours of one-to-one support.
 Now, we’re integrating things even more closely, says Angie Allgood, Director of Partnerships.
 “We can now offer guests an initial face-to-face assessment during their visit to the food bank, and book them in for a full appointment before they leave.
 Our aim is to see people as quickly as possible before their situation gets worse.”

-Finally, in April, our food bank joined the Trussell Trust, a network which approximately 2 in 3 food banks in the UK belong to.
+Finally, in April 2022, our food bank joined the Trussell Trust, a network which approximately 2 in 3 food banks in the UK belong to.
 This enables our team to more easily refer and signpost our guests to other specialist help across the borough.
 It’s also helped us to increase the number of people we can help at our debt advice centre, through the award of a financial inclusion grant.

 Targeting the best funding opportunities